 By delivering phosphatidylcholine directly to the bloodstream, it can get right to work correcting fats and oil balance in the cell membranes.
 By replacing toxic fatty oils containing pesticides, prescription drugs, chemicals from skincare products, and food preservatives with cleaner fatty oils, the body can detox more successfully.

 Phosphatidylcholine (PC) is known to repair brain cells and neural connections, boost acetylcholine and improve alertness, cognition, focus, memory, and mood.

-In addition to playing an important role in metabolizing cholesterol, research indicates that PC may be helpful in repairing damage to the liver caused by alcohol, pollutants, and other toxins.
-In the intestinal tract, PC has a protective effect on the mucosa, and acts as an anti-inflammatory.
+In addition to playing an essential role in metabolizing cholesterol, research indicates that PC may help repair damage to the liver caused by alcohol, pollutants, and other toxins.
+In the intestinal tract, PC has a protective effect on the mucosa and acts as an anti-inflammatory.

 Although the human body can synthesize choline, levels in membranes decline with age and additional supplementation can be necessary under certain circumstances.
 When administered via intravenous infusion, it may reverse the deterioration of cell membranes.

 Phosphatidylcholine (PC) is part of a group of compounds called phospholipids.
 Phospholipids are essential components of cell membranes.
 PC acts as a supplier of choline, which is required for cell membrane integrity and to facilitate the movement of fats in and out of cells.
 It is also a component of the neurotransmitter acetylcholine, which is necessary for normal brain functioning.